T351 Week 7 - Fall 2015

 - If you aren't turning in written releases, be sure to tag the on-camera releases onto the end of your video( a few seconds after it's dipped to black).

-- You'll also need to turn in a critique.
-We'll watch some of these in lab before carrying out the lighting exercise.
+- Turn your critique in via Oncourse, to the Audio/News Ex folder.
+We'll watch a few of these in lab before carrying out the lighting exercise.